-It means experimenting with different methods of delivering education – not only modular, self-paced, online classes, but actually putting degrees aside entirely to focus on credentials and certifications that can be earned in less than a year.
+It means experimenting with different methods of delivering education – not only modular, self-paced, online classes, but actually putting degrees aside entirely to focus on credentials and certificates that can be earned in less than a year.

-It means tying those certifications as closely to the job market as possible, making them directly relevant for upwardly mobile careers.
+It means tying those certificates as closely to the job market as possible, making them directly relevant for upwardly mobile careers.
 Combined, we believe this makes us more relevant to a significant sector of the population that is not already served.